 Version 2.50 is the latest version of PKZIP for DOS and is used at the command line of MS-DOS and includes the below features.

 - Continues to use 2.04g command line syntax.

 - Y2K compliant.

 How do I ZIP files that are larger than one diskette onto multiple diskettes?

 To do this, you would use the below syntax.

 The -& is the important part of the above line and is telling pkzip to place your files onto multiple disks.

-Assuming the file was zipped correctly, any file with the .zip extension will be able to be pkunziped as will as unzipped in Winzip or any other compression utility that is able to read .zip extensions.
+Assuming the file was zipped correctly, any file with the .zip extension can be pkunziped, and unzipped in WinZip or another compression utility.

 Do you have a listing of available switches used at the command line?